MohDev10/survey_form_image/README.md

-image for the survey from project to use it in the personal protfolio project.
+image for the survey form project to use it in the personal protfolio project.